 One of the greatest worries people have about planting bamboo is its vigorous growth habit.
 Indeed, some species can really take over.
 Especially the running bamboos.
 But Walking Stick Bamboo, like most Chimonobambusa varieties, is relatively slow-spreading, despite being a runner.

 Compared to many species of Phyllostachys, for example, they pose little threat of becoming invasive and problematic.
-Even so, it’s a good idea to plant some kind of rhizome barrier around any running bamboo.
+Even so, it’s a good idea to have a containment strategy, such as a rhizome barrier, for any running bamboo.
 If this is a concern, you might consider planting some kind of clumping bamboo instead.
 Or you can keep the bamboo in a large pot or container, another great way to keep it from overtaking your landscape.

 Made in the shade